 Cooking a turkey should not be stressful and there are plenty of ideas out there if you’re new to the sport, or you just want to refresh your memory or hunt round for a few new ideas.
 We’ve pulled together a few of these for you and you can see them on our cooking page.

-Our shop page tells you everything you need to know about our turkeys and the pricing, but if you do want to talk with us please feel free to call Murray or Caroline at your convenience on 01483 279813 or 07812 750184 or drop us an email at email@example.com
+Our shop page tells you everything you need to know about our turkeys and the pricing, but if you do want to talk with us please feel free to call Murray at your convenience on 07812 750184 or drop us an email on firstname.lastname@example.org

 An easy way to email us is through this contact box below.
 It’s quick and simple and you can send a copy to yourself at the same time.
 Try it if you need to and we’ll get back to you within 24 hours.